-One of the most exciting outcomes of the inaugural Baskerville Wayzgoose earlier this year was the sense of community.
+One of the most exciting outcomes of our inaugural Wayzgoose was the sense of community.
 People from different backgrounds united over a shared enthusiasm for The Story of Books project.
 Together, we have an interesting mix of expertise, and it is great to be bringing people together to create a place where stories are told and books are made.

-A first step in taking things forward has been the logo design for The Story of Books.
+A first step in taking things forward has been a graphic identity for The Story of Books.
 We want every part of the wider project to reflect the collaborative and democratic nature of books, and this includes the design identity.

 A personal highlight of the Wayzgoose weekend was a spontaneous lunch in Pottery Cottage garden with an eclectic mix of people feeding in ideas about for the branding of The Story of Books.
 Alan Kitching (typographic designer and printmaker), John Walters (editor, Eye magazine), Eckehart Schumacher (printer, collector and founder of the Werkstattmuseum für Druckkunst), Emma Gregg (travel journalist), Andrea Clarke (Manuscripts department, British Library) were part of this conversation.

-Esther Feltham, who had travelled from Colchester for the Wayzgoose weekend at Baskerville Hall, generously offered her graphic design expertise to help develop the identity design for The Story of Books.
-To realise her concept, she brought on board Justin and Cecilia Knopp of Typoretum, who were also part of the inaugural Wayzgoose weekend, and have supported the museum project from the beginning.
+Esther Feltham, who had travelled from Colchester for the Wayzgoose weekend offered her graphic design expertise to help develop the identity design for The Story of Books.
+To realise her concept, she brought on board Justin and Cecilia Knopp of Typoretum, who were also part of the inaugural Wayzgoose, and have supported The Story of Books from the beginning.
 Esther’s idea was to print metal and wood type shanks (the body of type from shoulder to foot) to create a digital logo mark that looked like book spines.

 Emma Balch trying out printing test sheets with Matt Leach at Typoretum